VDeniz/SalesAnalysisProject/README.md

    ```

 ### 6.3 Data Preparation
-- Place the dataset file `superstore_data_extended.csv` in the directory `C:/Projects/data/`.
+- Download the dataset file `superstore_data_extended.csv` from the link provided in the "Output Files" section and place it in the directory `C:/Projects/data/`.
 Ensure the dataset contains at least 500,000 records for scalability testing, with the required columns as specified in the "Data Requirements" section.

 ### 6.4 Execution
 - Run the script: